rickysandoval/base-post/README.md

-# BaseTheme
+# BasePost

-This is a base theme for projects, uses Cole Peters' Gemma:
+This is going to be some mixture of a scaffolding/framework, base theme, and UI kit for css for projects.
+Built with PostCSS

+Used Cole Peters' Gemma as inspiration/starting point:

 https://github.com/colepeters/gemma